- Tattoo Goo Antimicrobial Soap

 - A thin membrane will form to protect the tattoo while it heals.
 This layer will peel off, very similar to a sunburn.
 It is perfectly normal to see small flakes of colored skin peel off during this period.

 - The tattoo may appear dull, dry or flaky and, may itch excessively.
 Itching is natural during the healing process.
 As a protective measure, the body releases histamine in response to the wound and its sudden exposure to outside elements.
 Be mindful not to scratch or pick at the healing tattoo.
-Use a moisturizing lotion, as directed above, to help relieve the itch.

 - Treat the tattoo with the same respect as you would any other kind of broken skin.